Wham Rap! (Enjoy What You Do)

 "Wham Rap!
-(Enjoy What You Do)" is the debut single by English pop duo Wham! on Innervision Records, released on 11 June 1982.
+(Enjoy What You Do)", sometimes listed as "Wham Rap!
+(Enjoy What You Do?)", or simply "Wham Rap!", is the debut single by English pop duo Wham! on Innervision Records, released on 11 June 1982.
 It was written by Wham! members George Michael and Andrew Ridgeley.

 History

 "Wham Rap!" was the first song written by Michael and Ridgeley following the breakup of their previous band, the Executive, but before Wham! had been fully established.
 The genesis of the song began in 1981 and was a result of Ridgeley making up his own words ("Wham!
 Bam!
 I am the man!") while dancing to "Rapper's Delight" with Michael and Shirlie Holliman in Bogart's nightclub in South Harrow.
 As they continued to work on the song an ultimatum to Michael from his father inspired the line "Get yourself a job or get out of this house".
 A demo of "Wham Rap!" was recorded by local music producer Paul Mex on 18 January 1982 along with "Careless Whisper" on Mex's TEAC 4-track Portastudio, with the resulting 2-song demo tape gaining Wham! their record contract with Innervision Records some weeks later.
 Innervision quickly arranged for a proper demo of the song to be recorded at Halligan Band Centre in Holloway (on 24 March 1982) using session musicians on bass and drums, which was then used by Michael and Ridgeley as a backing track for promotional performances at various nightclubs in preparation for their debut release.